 A user who is a Pro user, and the content is shared with him/her in Power BI service, and the page is shared with him/her in SharePoint Online will see the page fully visible.

 Other users, however, can’t see the page entirely.
-If users don’t have a Pro subscription, or if it is not part of a Power BI premium capacity can’t see the content and will see error as below;
+If users don’t have a Pro subscription, or if it is not part of a Power BI premium capacity can’t see the content and will see an error below;

 The Important take away from this example is as below;